akeight/Creatorverse/README.md

 Submitted by: **👉🏿 Allyson Keightley**

-About this web app: **👉🏿 Creatorverse is a front-end focused full-stack app, where users have the ability at add their favorite Instagram accounts to a collection.
+About this web app: **👉🏿 Creatorverse is a front-end focused full-stack app, built with React, Vite, React Router, Supabase and PicoCSS.
+Users have the ability at add their favorite Instagram accounts to a collection.
 Within the collection, they can view and edit details and delete creators as needed.
 There is also a convenient light/dark mode toggle for easy viewing on the eyes.**

 Time spent: **👉🏿 7** hours